majic79/Blender-AC3D/README.md

 #Blender-AC3D - Version 2.12

 ##What is it?
-It's a few python scripts to import/export AC3D data into and out of Blender 2.63+.
+It's a few python scripts to import/export Inivis AC3D data into and out of Blender 2.63+.
 For earlier Blender 2.6x versions you need an older revision of the plugin (https://github.com/majic79/Blender-AC3D/tree/BL2.62)

 ##Why blender 2.6/2.7?
 Because in the migration from 2.4X to 2.5, it lost AC3D support.
 This mod aims to bring that back to 2.6 and 2.7